lyft/python-blessclient/README.md

 ## Installation
 To get to the point where you can login to a server using your bless'ed SSH certificate, you will need:
-  * A BLESS Lambda that signs your users' public keys, and is trusted by your SSH hosts.
-See [Lyft's BLESS](https://github.com/lyft/bless/tree/lyft_base).
+  * [Lyft's fork of BLESS](https://github.com/lyft/bless/tree/lyft_base) which signs your users' public keys, and is trusted by your SSH hosts.
   * Your SSH server configured to trust the Lambda as Certificate Authority
-  * A client (this project!) which talks to the Lambda to get a new SSH certificate
+  * Blessclient (this project!) which talks to the Lambda to get a new SSH certificate
   * Some configuration work to have blessclient invoked when the user runs SSH

 ### Run a BLESS Lambda in AWS
 Run Lyft's fork of Netflix's BLESS in your AWS account.
 There are two major additions that our fork includes which have not been upstreamed yet:
   * The client authenticates to the Lambda using a [kmsauth](https://github.com/lyft/python-kmsauth) token.
 This allows the Lambda to authenticate the user and issue the certificate for their username, even if the AWS user is in a different AWS account.
-  * We allow a list of IP address or cidr blocks for the user's IP and bastion IP addresses, whereas Netflix's BLESS only allows a single IP for each.
+  * We allow a list of IP addresses or cidr blocks for the user's IP and bastion IP addresses, whereas Netflix's BLESS only allows a single IP for each.

 The lambda execution role will need permissions to decrypt the CA private key in your configuration, as well as permission to decrypt kmsauth tokens (see below).